Movement-DAO/move-docs/docs/dao/resources/code-of-conduct.md

 ## Other.

-Notwithstanding the above community standards and enforcement guidelines, the DAO and its service provider(s) reserve the right to exclude any participant of the Dapp in case of breach of the Code of Conduct or any applicable terms and conditions.
+Notwithstanding the above community standards and enforcement guidelines, the DAO and its service provider reserve the right to exclude any participant of the Dapp in case of breach of the Code of Conduct or any applicable terms and conditions.

 ---